wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 3.5.6 ==
+- Stripe Subscription is now automatically canceled when a member delete his account.
+Will not work for members registered prior to this update.
 - Russian Ruble (₽) currency added for PayPal Buy Now and Subscription buttons.
 - "Return URL" and "Button image URL" options for Stripe Subscription button are now properly saved and handled.